As of September 22, 2014, the NIDDK Clearinghouses Publication Catalog and Image

 On this page:

-- What can I do if I have kidney problems caused by diabetes?
+- What can I do if I have diabetic kidney disease?

 - What happens if my kidneys fail?